 Team practice compared to solo training

-A team or group that goes to practice and works on passing drills and then scrimmage every week will not get many touches due to having to share the ball with 1 or more players.
+A team or group that goes to practice and works on passing drills and then scrimmage every week will not get many touches.
+Usually due to having to share the ball with 1 or more players.

 How many touches should a soccer player get in practice

-If you are working on ball striking or finishing you are not going to get near as many touches.
+If you are working on passing or ball striking you are not going to get near as many touches.
 Does this mean it’s not as good?
 Of course not!